thyrlian/NoNewPermissionForAndroid/README.md

 [![Android Dev Digest](https://img.shields.io/badge/AndroidDevDigest-%23101-green.svg)](https://www.androiddevdigest.com/digest-101/)

-Permission matters!
-That's what users care about the most.
+[Permission](https://developer.android.com/guide/topics/permissions/index.html) matters!
+That's what the users care the most.
 They hate every permission from the bottom of heart, especially the **newly added permission(s)**.
-So it's better to check if you have added any new permission to your Android app by any means (e.g. the external library could bring some new permissions).
+They are always suspicious of why on earth the app needs any of the permissions.
+It would be better to check if you have added any new permission to your Android app by any means (e.g. the external library could bring some new permissions).

 This script could help warn developers of any permission change by setting up a CI job.